convexwf/uim-go/doc/design/design-document-guide.md

 | **Concurrent Users** | > 10,000         |

 **Rule of Thumb**:
-If you're not hitting these numbers, stick with simplified design.
+If you're not hitting these numbers, stick with v1.0 (monolithic).

 ---